highfivingmf/odin-recipes/readme.md

 This project is aimed at creating a basic website with multiple pages.
-This will demonstrate ym ability to combine html elements and skills into a tangible product which will then be the basis for building css and javascript skills.
+This will demonstrate my ability to combine html elements and skills into a tangible product which will then be the basis for building css and javascript skills.